Archoleat/archoleat-repo-template/README.md

 -   **CodeQL:** Included CodeQL workflow for detecting and preventing potential vulnerabilities in your code.

+-   **Linters:** Help you maintain a consistent code writing style and find errors.

 -   **Conventional Commits, Commitlint & Commitizen:** If you don't want to think about how to write a commit every time, these plugins will help you.